Find information about our facilities, visiting during busy periods and photography in the Museum and Gardens

 National Art Pass

 National Art Pass holders (Art Fund members) can visit the Aquarium and all temporary exhibitions for free.
+Show your Art Pass at the ticket desk on arrival to receive your free ticket.

 We can get very busy during school holidays.
 On sunny days visitors can spread out across our 16.5 acres of beautiful gardens, but on rainy and cold days we can get very full.